Get all the latest data for Mozambique

 Can I legally rent out property on my visa in Mozambique right now?

-You do not need to live in Mozambique to rent out your property, and many foreign owners manage their rentals from abroad using local property management agents who handle tenant relations, rent collection, and maintenance.
+You do not need to live in Mozambique to rent out a property, but most foreign owners use a local agent, accountant or lawyer to handle tenants, contracts, taxes, maintenance and inspections.

 We cover everything there is to know about buying and renting out in Mozambique here.